huggingface/transformers/docs/source/zh/model_doc/imagegpt.md

   also doesn't have tied input- and output embeddings.
 - As the time- and memory requirements of the attention mechanism of Transformers scales quadratically in the sequence length, the authors pre-trained ImageGPT on smaller input resolutions, such as 32x32 and 64x64.
-However, feeding a sequence of 32x32x3=3072 tokens from 0..255 into a Transformer is still prohibitively large.
-Therefore, the authors applied k-means clustering to the (R,G,B) pixel values with k=512.
+However, feeding a sequence of 32x32x3 = 3072 tokens from 0..255 into a Transformer is still prohibitively large.
+Therefore, the authors applied k-means clustering to the (R, G, B) pixel values with k = 512.
 This way, we only have a 32*32 = 1024-long sequence, but now of integers in the range 0..511.
 So we are shrinking the sequence length at the cost of a bigger embedding matrix.
 In other words, the vocabulary size of ImageGPT is 512, + 1 for a special "start of sentence" (SOS) token, used at the beginning of every sequence.
 One can use [`ImageGPTImageProcessor`] to prepare